DOT number vs MC number vs MX number

 When MC is required

-MC is required for any for-hire interstate motor carrier — a company that physically transports freight or passengers for compensation across state lines.
+MC is required for any for-hire interstate motor carrier - a company that physically transports freight or passengers for compensation across state lines.
 The §13902 operating authority is the federal license that lets the carrier accept compensation for transportation services in interstate commerce.
-The MC application (OP-1) takes 21 days for FMCSA vetting plus BOC-3 + BMC-91 filing for the federal-level qualification gates.
+The MC application takes an estimated 20-25 business days of FMCSA processing plus BOC-3 + BMC-91 filing for the federal-level qualification gates.

-For a typical owner-operator running interstate freight, the path is: file URS to get USDOT (issued within hours), file OP-1 to get MC, file BOC-3 with a registered process-agent provider, file BMC-91 with an insurance provider for §387.9 BIPD, wait the 21-day vetting window, and the MC activates.
-Total time from start to active authority is typically 21-30 days.
+For a typical owner-operator running interstate freight, the path is: register to get the USDOT (issued within hours), apply for the MC, file BOC-3 with a registered process-agent provider, file BMC-91 with an insurance provider for §387.9 BIPD, and wait out FMCSA processing.
+Total time from start to active authority is typically 3 to 6 weeks.

 When MX applies